ddhacks007/EventRevisionAnalyzer/README.md

 ## Run the script responsible for storing the events from event_data.csv (Please refer to the Configuration Section to run for your own set of Events)

 8.)
 Run `poetry run python3 CreateEventsOfInterest.py`.

+## If you feel that it is time consuming for you to run this APP you can navigate to our dashboard below